apjbuilds/phishing-url-detector/README.md

 ## How I built it

 Started with 7 features from the URL text (length, digits, hyphens, HTTPS, etc).
-Compared Logistic Regression, Random Forest, and XGBoost — Random Forest won.

-Looked at what the model missed and found it couldn't catch phishing sites that impersonate brands (like "amzanao" for Amazon) hosted on trusted platforms.
-Added a brand-similarity feature to fix that.

-Added page-content features (external links, code length, etc) and hit ~99.8% accuracy.
-Checked this against the actual research paper for this dataset to make sure it wasn't a fluke.
+Used Logistic Regression, Random Forest, and XGBoost.
+For the final model I used XGBoost.
+Later added a brand similarity feature (for example amaozn vs. amazon, amaozn gets flagged.)
+It also looks at page-content features (external links, code length, etc) and hit 99.8% accuracy (got this number from testing it (using rf_model_v3) on ~50k URLs from the dataset).
+_
+**Issues:
+**_

-Once I put the model into a real web app, I found it was flagging Google, Amazon, PayPal, and other big sites as phishing.
-Turned out my training data never had real brand domains labeled as legit, so the model learned "looks like a brand" = suspicious, no exceptions.
-Also found my scraper was returning fake blank data when a site blocked it (like Amazon does) instead of failing honestly.
+Once I put the model into a real web app, ir was flagging Google, Amazon, PayPal, and other big sites as phishing. found out my training data never had real brand domains labeled as legit (brandsimiliarity).
+Also found my scraper was returning fake blank data when a site blocked it (eg. Amazon )

-Fixed both: pulled ~1,000 real top domains from the Tranco list, ran them through the same code the live app uses, and retrained with extra weight on those examples.
-Fixed 7 of 8 test cases.
+Fixed by pulling 1,000 real top domains from the Tranco list, ran them through the same code the live app uses, and retrained with extra weight on those examples.
+Fixed 7 of 8 test cases (good enough for now).

 ## Known issues

-- Some sites block automated requests (Amazon) so the app can't check them and says so instead of guessing
+- Some sites block automated requests
-- Some login pages still get misclassified sometimes
+- some login pages still get misclassified

 ## Files